hari2309s/recommend-a-book/README.md

 - **Backend**: Rust-based API server providing high-performance endpoints for search and recommendations
 - **Frontend**: React single-page application with modern state management and UI components
-- **ML Pipeline**: Efficient text embedding generation and similarity search using Rust-BERT and Pinecone
+- **ML Pipeline**: Text embedding generation using BAAI/bge-large-en-v1.5 via Hugging Face Inference API and similarity search using Pinecone
 - **Data Storage**: Supabase (PostgreSQL) for structured data and search history, Pinecone for vector embeddings
 - **Deployment**: Render for hosting the api and Vercel for hosting the frontend